-The TASC exam offers adults that couldn’t complete high school another opportunity to earn a credential that is all across North America respected and accepted in the same way as a regular high school diploma.
+The TASC exam offered adults that couldn’t complete high school another opportunity to earn a credential that is all across North America respected and accepted in the same way as a regular high school diploma.

 Employers, government agencies, and schools of post-secondary education accept the diploma that’s awarded upon successfully completing the five TASC subject tests in lieu of a high school degree.

-If you passed the TASC exam, you qualify for jobs that require a secondary education credential, and you can also apply to universities and colleges and you also will be eligible for financial aid programs.
+If you passed the TASC exam, you qualify for jobs that require a secondary education credential, and you can also apply to universities and colleges, and you also will be eligible for financial aid programs.

-When will I receive my scores?
+When would you receive your scores?

 TASC grading system